-Although the volcaniclastic sequence cored in Hole 1184A was emplaced in a shallow-marine or even subaerial environment, emplacement of lavas at all four high-plateau sites was entirely submarine.
-The shallowest estimated Aptian water depth for basement is at least 800 m at Site 1183 on the broad dome of the plateau; estimated paleodepths for Sites 1185, 1186, and 1187 are much greater.
-Together with previous evidence, our results suggest that most of the Ontong Java Plateau formed well below sea level.
-The only evidence that a small portion of the high plateau was ever at shallow depth is two thin intervals of Aptian vitric tuff above basement in Hole 1183A and possibly a vitric tuff just above basement at DSDP Site 289.
-The submarine emplacement of most of the plateau probably limited its paleoenvironmental impacts; to date, no major extinction events can be correlated with massive Aptian volcanism on the plateau.
+Emplacement of lavas at all four high-plateau sites was entirely submarine.
+The shallowest estimated Aptian water depth for basement is several hundred meters, at Site 1183 on the broad dome of the plateau.
+Together with previous evidence, our results indicate that most of the Ontong Java Plateau formed well below sea level.
+The only evidence that a portion of the high plateau was ever at shallow depth is two thin intervals of Aptian vitric tuff above basement at Site 1183 and possibly a vitric tuff just above basement at DSDP Site 289.
+The mainly submarine emplacement of the plateau probably accounts for its apparently limited paleoenvironmental effects.
+However, ferruginous claystone layers above basement at Sites 1183 and 1187 provide evidence for at least local Aptian "dead zones."